 Now you’re ready to make your muffin batter.

-(2) Next, in a separate bowl, combine the sugar and eggs and mix for 30 seconds by hand until well combined.
+(2) Next, combine the sugar and eggs in a separate bowl and mix for 30 seconds by hand until well combined.

-(4) Add the flour mixture to wet mixture and mix until well combined to form your muffin batter.
+(4) Add the flour mixture to the wet mixture and mix until well combined to form your muffin batter.

 FAQs